mia-platform/miactl/docs/30_commands.md

 Before being applied, the "image" key will be replaced with the "imageUrl" referring to the uploaded image.
 You can retrieve the updated item with the "get" command.

-You can also specify the "supportedByImage" in a similar fashion.
+You can also specify the "supportedByImage" in a similar way.

 Be aware that the presence of both "image" and "imageUrl" and/or of both "supportedByImage" and "supportedByImageUrl" is illegal.